phuctm97/img/README.md

 - Create a new Vercel project and import **your forked repository** (You'll need a Vercel account).

 - Done 🎉.
-Vercel will give you your deployment URL, check it out!
+Vercel will give you a deployment URL, check it out!

 ## API